Franklin, OH dentist explains why dental visits are important to your health

 Additionally, a special tool is used to check how deep the space between your teeth and gums is – ideally, they are shallow, and if you have deep spaces, it can indicate that your gums are inflamed, or gum disease has started to develop.
 When gum disease is caught in its early stage, known as gingivitis, it is much easier to control, and less invasive measures are needed to restore your gums to health.
 When left untreated, gum disease can cause serious issues not only for your oral health, such as gum recession and tooth loss, but also your overall health.
 Gum disease has been linked to a variety of deadly issues such as heart attacks and strokes, so keeping your gums healthy is good for both your teeth and your overall wellbeing!

 Timely, effective treatment

-If any issues are identified during your visit, Dr. Scott Everhart or Dr. Mamta Kori will talk with you about the best treatment options for your individual oral health.
+If any issues are identified during your visit, our doctors will talk with you about the best treatment options for your individual oral health.
 The good news is that with regular dental visits, the time and money needed to restore your mouth back to health can be minimized because issues such as cavities and gum disease are much easier to manage when they are caught early on.

 Convenient dental care for your busy schedule

 At K&E Advanced Dentistry, we understand that our patients’ lives are more hectic than ever before.
 That’s why we offer several options to help you get dental care quickly and conveniently.
-We have two office locations: near the Atrium Medical Center in Franklin, OH, and at the former Elk Creek Dental location in the Centerville/Miamisburg area.
-We also offer online appointment requests and are open until 8 pm at our Franklin location on every weekday, as well as on Saturdays, so that you can fit your dental care into your busy work or family schedule.
+We have our office near the Atrium Medical Center in Franklin, OH.
+We also offer online appointment requests and are open until 8 pm every weekday, as well as on Saturdays, so that you can fit your dental care into your busy work or family schedule.
 For patients who do not have dental insurance, we offer dental savings plans to help ensure your care is affordable and fits within your budget.Back to Home Page